Gytis-dev/Color-Api-Game/README.md

 # Color Api Game

 Kilo Health Academy project built with React, TypeScript, Redux-thunk, Styled-components and Firebase.
 Register users and draw unique figures in the screen.
-Each mouse click sends a data object with its (X, Y) coordinates in the screen to a back end API.
+Each mouse click sends a data object `{ xCoordinates, yCoordinates, username, color, }` to a back end API and shows the view in the dashboard.
 Project was built in order to learn Redux and Typescript.

 ## Screenshots